Is Power Dressing Just The Patriarchy At Play?

 For many women, embracing feminine silhouettes and garments is a form of power dressing, though I can’t help but wonder if this is a submission to gendered standards of dressing.

-“Dressing in more stereotypically feminine ways then operates as the other side of this dynamic — with femininity traditionally associated with marginalised meanings of submissiveness, decorativeness and frivolity,” Gurrieri explains.
+“Dressing in more stereotypically feminine ways then operates as the other side of this dynamic — with femininity traditionally associated with marginalized meanings of submissiveness, decorativeness and frivolity,” Gurrieri explains.

 “Importantly, men have been policed from embracing femininity — and this still continues to be a problem,” she continues.
 “For example, think of the outcry surrounding Harry Styles wearing a Gucci gown on his Vogue cover.
 However, the historical devaluing of femininity is slowly being challenged as the gender stereotypes that have long dominated the fashion industry come to be disrupted.”